dsc/coffeecup/readme.md

-# CoffeeCup -- CoffeScript WSGI Middleware
+# CoffeeCup -- CoffeeScript WSGI Middleware

-CoffeeCup is Python WSGI middleware wrapper to transparently compile [CoffeeScript](http://jashkenas.github.com/coffee-script) (files ending in `.coffee`) into JavaScript.
-CoffeeCup is intended for development; you should freeze your production CoffeeScript files before deployment like a good engineer.
+CoffeeCup is Python WSGI [middleware](http://www.python.org/dev/peps/pep-0333/) wrapper to transparently compile [CoffeeScript](http://jashkenas.github.com/coffee-script) into JavaScript on demand.
+CoffeeCup is intended to speed development; you really ought to manually compile your scripts before deployment to production like a good engineer.

 ## Features